Sage-Bionetworks-Challenges/brats-dream-challenge-infra/README.md

       -p <filepath to tarball/zipped archive of predictions> \
       -e <Synapse entity type of submission>

-Note that `-e` flag is how the Synapse platform ensures that the submission is a file and not a Docker container, folder, etc. In order to not incorrectly label the submission as "INVALID" on your machine, manually enter `FileEntity`.
+Note that the `-e` flag is relevant to the Synapse platform only; it indicates the submission type, e.g. a file, Docker container, folder, etc. In order to not incorrectly label the submission as "INVALID" on your machine, manually pass `FileEntity` for `-e`.

 For example: